Cracked Pot Meditations – Inner Child

 AA coin and or lucky poker chip

 Loose change equaling $10 or more.
-The less in quarters the better.
+The fewer the better.

 Some other currency coins.
-Especially from countries you never been or plan on going
+Especially from countries you never been to

 Mini flashlight